veltenlab/CpGSelectionPipeline/README.md

 # Collecting the data

 As an example of the pipeline, we used the Kulis et al. data from the BLUEPRINT project (https://ega-archive.org/datasets/EGAD00001001304, https://doi.org/10.1038/ng.3291).
 We recommend using a standard bisulfite sequencing data processing pipeline, such as [bismark](https://doi.org/10.1093/bioinformatics/btr167) for low-level data processing.
 Bismark output files can be used directly as input to [RnBeads](https://doi.org/10.1186/s13059-019-1664-9), the generated bam-files can be used to compute the [PDR](https://doi.org/10.1016/j.ccell.2014.10.012) and [qFDRP](https://doi.org/10.1093/nar/gkaa120).
-Notably, the panel designed for our current pre-print on scTAM-seq () was generated with an earlier version of the pipeline.
+Notably, the panel designed for our current [publication](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02796-7) on scTAM-seq was generated with an earlier version of the pipeline.

 # Installing dependencies